About the resolution

-The “S.J.Res.” in “S.J.Res.
-50” means this is a Senate joint resolution in the United States Congress.
+This is a Senate joint resolution in the United States Congress (indicated by the “S.J.Res.” in “S.J.Res.
+50”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.